6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 Fix 3.
 Use Touch ID or Face ID

 The following methods are highly effective and will remove the unknown 6-digit passcode, but they work by erasing all data and settings on your iPhone.
-This is not a problem if you have a recent iCloud or computer backup.
-After erasing the phone, you can restore all your data from that backup during the setup process.
+This is not a problem if you have a recent iCloud or computer backup, since you can restore all your data from that backup during the setup process.
 Otherwise, your data will unfortunately be lost permanently.

-If your problem still exists, you can unlock your iPhone by restoring it via iTunes. iTunes is an official iOS tool that helps unlock, update, and backup iOS device.
+If your problem still exists, you can unlock your iPhone by restoring it via iTunes (on Windows) or Finder (on Mac). iTunes/Finder is an official iOS tool that helps unlock, update, and backup iOS device.
 However, your device should have synced with iTunes before.
 Otherwise, you will need to put your iPhone into Recovery mode to restore it.
 Let's see how to fix this problem by using iTunes.

 restore iphone via itunes

 If you don't have access to the computer you normally sync with, you can erase your iPhone remotely via iCloud to get rid of this annoying problem.
 It is worth noting that the Find My iPhone feature should be enabled on your iPhone, and your should remember your Apple account password.
-Now, let's see how to fix iPhone asking for 6-digit passcode by using iCloud.
+Now, let's see how to erase the device by using iCloud.

-Step 1.
-Launch a browser on another device (a friend's phone, a tablet, or any computer), and navigate to the icloud.com website.
+• Step 1.
+Launch a browser on another device (a friend's phone, a tablet, or any computer), and navigate to the official iCloud.com website.

 erase iphone via icloud

-If forgot your Apple Account password, you can still fix the iPhone asking for 6-digit passcode problem by using a professional iOS unlock tool like TunesKit iPhone Unlocker.
+If forgot your Apple Account password unfortunately, you can still fix the iPhone asking for 6-digit passcode problem by using a professional iOS unlock tool like TunesKit iPhone Unlocker.

 It is a dedicated iOS unlocking tool that helps unlock iOS screen, remove Apple ID, bypass MDM restriction, and remove Screen Time restriction without passcode.
 When your iPhone is disabled, iPhone passcode is forgotten, etc., TunesKit iPhone Unlocker can always unlock your iPhone with ease.